Application Forms

 What is Site Plan Control?

-Site plan control is a form of development control provided to municipalities by Ontario's Planning Act.
+Site plan control is a tool and a form of development control provided to municipalities by Ontario's Planning Act.
 The Township’s Official Plan sets policies with respect to lands that have been designated by by-law to be site plan control areas.
-No one can undertake any development on lands subject to site plan control unless Council has reviewed and approved certain plans.
+No one can undertake any development on lands subject to site plan control until a site plan or development agreement is completed between the municipality and the applicant.

 What are the goals of site plan control?